 Migrants may find themselves becoming irritable, listless, and frustrated.
 They may drink more and sleep less, and start experiencing resentment and hostility towards blameless local folk, or even start reducing those people to stereotypes.
 Life can become boiled down to a series of unfavorable comparisons between your home country and your adopted nation, with the latter invariably coming off worse.
 People may start to isolate themselves into an ‘echo chamber’ of fellow nationals – in which case, you may as well have stayed at home!
 The wear and tear of normal daily life, along with the major stress of moving country, begins to take its toll.
-David Szanton says:
+David Szanton, as quoted on Sundae Schneider-Bean's website, says:

 “conscious or unconscious, successful or unsuccessful, [this process] consumes an enormous amount of energy, leaving the individual decidedly fatigued.”

 If you think you’re suffering from expat fatigue, you’ve got several options.